-Chandrayaan 2: Orbiter will circle moon for a year, clickpictures
+Chandrayaan 2: Orbiter will circle moon for a year, click pictures

 13 minutes after the Vikram began its descent that communication with the Chandrayaan 2 lander was lost.
 The lander failed to make a smooth soft landing and was unable to bring down its speed to the required level.

 The failure took place 13 minutes after the descent began hoping to reduce its speed from 6,048 km per hour to 7 km per hour.
-The reduction to 7 kilometre or lower was required for a soft landing.
+The reduction to 7 kilometres or lower was required for a soft landing.

-ISRO said a while ago in a tweet, " this is mission control centre.
+ISRO said a while ago in a tweet, " this is a mission control centre.
 Vikram Lander descent was as planned and normal performance was observed up to an altitude of 2.1 kilometres.
-Subsequently communication from lander to the ground stations was lost.
+Subsequently, communication from lander to the ground stations was lost.
 Data is being analysed."

 Prime Minister, Narendra Modi who was present at the ISRO centre was briefed by Sivan.
 Prior to this consultations were held.